yu-jeffy/GPT-Query-Augmentation-and-Search-/README.md

 This Node.js application uses GPT-4 to optimize user search queries for Google Search.
 It interfaces with the OpenAI API to rewrite queries and the Google Custom Search JSON API to fetch and display the top 5 search results.

-Implementation inspired by the concepts discussed in the paper: ["A Methodology for Rewriting Queries using OpenAI's GPT-3"](https://arxiv.org/abs/2305.14283).
+Implementation inspired by the concepts discussed in the paper: ["Query Rewriting for Retrieval-Augmented Large Language Models"](https://arxiv.org/abs/2305.14283).

 ## Set-Up